Home | BaltimoreBrew.com

 After spending $133.6 million on upgraded equipment and a raft of consultant reports, Baltimore City and County still possess a water billing system that fails to collect millions of dollars of revenues and is plagued by over 22,000 non-functioning meters.

-The lion’s share of the spending since 2011 – $129 million – was footed by Baltimore City residents, whose home water rates have skyrocketed over this period, according to a joint report issued today by the city and county Office of the Inspector General (OIG).
+The lion’s share of the spending since 2011 – $129 million – was footed by Baltimore City residents, whose home water rates have skyrocketed over this period, according to a joint report by the city and county offices of the Inspector General (OIG).

-Despite substantial investments “to make water and sewer bills more accurate,” the report says, “there remain significant [problems] with the city’s water billing system, which are costing the city and the county millions of dollars in revenues.”
+Despite heavy investments to make water and sewer billing more accurate, says today’s report, “there remain significant [problems] with the city’s water billing system, which are costing the city and the county millions of dollars in revenues.”

 Without naming names, the report details a series of questionable expenditures made by Rudolph S. (Rudy) Chow, Baltimore’s former Public Works director, whose agency runs the metropolitan water system.